Skip to content

 Token Authentication

 Channels require JWT tokens for authentication.
-Tokens can be requested from the /token endpoint:
+Tokens can be requested from the /token endpoint, which is exposed on the port defined in your configuration.

 -H "Content-Type: application/json" \